-Portions of Washington Boulevard and Taylor Road will be rehabilitated August through October 2014.
+Portions of Washington Boulevard and Taylor Road will be rehabilitated beginning in September,2014.
 The work includes repairing pavement and overlaying new asphalt, new road striping, and minor traffic signal work.
 The new striping configuration on Taylor Road will include the addition of bike lanes.

 Conference Center Drive will be extended 600 feet from its current location to the future conference center site.
 The roadway will connect with future development of adjacent parcels.
-Work begins in August and is funded by the Northeast Roseville Community Facilities District.
+Work is scheduled to begin the first week in September and is funded by the Northeast Roseville Community Facilities District.
 Minimal short term impacts to motorists on Conference Center Drive are expected.

 Construction will occur approximately August 11 - October 15 on the Foothills Business Park Trail.
 The project is a Class I multi-use trail that will close a gap in the Pleasant Grove Creek trail system and connect nearby residences to the employment centers along Foothills Boulevard.
 The path will also enhance recreational bicycling, walking and jogging, and maintenance vehicle access.